neha-c23/arm_validation/README.md

 │   └── arm-ttk/
 │       └── arm-ttk.psd1
 │       └── Test-AzTemplate.ps1
+├── generate_excel.py
 └── compare.py

 Output:
-The workflow generates an artifact - a results.txt file - that contains the results of all the tests run by arm-ttk, and the additional parameters that can be added to the custom template
+The workflow generates an artifact - a validate_results.xlsx file - that contains the results of all the tests run by arm-ttk, and the parameters contained in both, the custom template and the Azure Quickstart sample template.